GoogleCloudPlatform/professional-services-data-validator/docs/connections.md

 # Data Validation Connections
-You will need to specify connection information to connect to the database before running any validations with the data validation tool.
-The tool allows users two options to specify connection information a) save connection information in a file in the filesystem/GCS used by data validation tool and b) fetch connection information as a secret from the GCP secret manager.
-Saving the connection information in the secret manager is recommended as it is secure and supports password rotation.
+You will need to specify connection configuration (host, port, username, password etc.) to connect to the database before running any validations with the data validation tool.
+The tool validates connections when the configuration is provided via the `connections add` command before storing the connection in the filesystem.
+The configuration is stored as JSON key value pairs which are specific to the datasource type (BigQuery, Postgres, Oracle).
+DVT currently only stores the configuration information in the filesystem/GCS.
+Users can copy the contents of the file into a secret in the GCP secret manager.
+Once the connection configuration is stored in the secret manager the tool can use it.
+DVT reads configuration information from the filesystem (by default) or from the secret manager if the secret manager type ("gcp") and project are provided.
+When DVT is run in a distributed environment (multiple VMs or containers) using a secret manager is recommended.
+Secret manager also keeps passwords and other configuration information secure and supports password rotation.
 The user or service account running data validation tool must have `roles/secretmanager.secretAccessor` either at the project level or at the individual secret level to access secrets stored in the secret manager.
 Please see (Secret Manger IAM roles)[https://cloud.google.com/secret-manager/docs/access-control]

-If connection information is saved to the filesystem/GCS, it will be saved either to `~/.config/google-pso-data-validator/` or a directory specified by the env variable `PSO_DV_CONFIG_HOME`.
-Note that if this path is set, query validation configs will also be saved here.
+By default the connection configuration is saved the directory `~/.config/google-pso-data-validator/`.
+If the env variable `PSO_DV_CONFIG_HOME` is specified the configuration information is stored here. `PSO_DV_CONFIG_HOME` can specify a location in the filesystem or GCS.
 eg.
-`export PSO_DV_CONFIG_HOME=gs://my-bucket/my/connections/path/`

-## Using GCP Secret Manager
-DVT supports [Google Cloud Secret Manager](https://cloud.google.com/secret-manager) for storing and fetching secrets used to connect to your database.
-The entire connection information - typically host name, port number, user name, database, password can be stored as JSON name value pairs.
-The names and values are different for each host type.
-Please add a connection for the specific host type using the commands below and it will be saved in the configuration directory.
-Test the connection and then and save the connection configuration as a secret in the secret manager.
-The connection configuration can be found in the file <connection name>.connection.json in the directory mentioned above.
-Once the information is stored in the secret manager the file <connection name>.connection.json can be deleted for security reason.
+`export PSO_DV_CONFIG_HOME=gs://my-bucket/my/connections/path/`.
+If `PSO_DV_CONFIG_HOME` is specified, the query validation configs will also be saved there.

-If the secret-manager flags are present, the connection name should reference secret names instead of the secret itself.
+If the secret-manager flags are present, the connection name should reference secret names.
 For example, the following BigQuery connection references a connection with name 'bq' stored in project MY-PROJECT.

 ```